 - Case Volume For each hospital, the number of cases (discharges) for each condition/procedure, after exclusions, is reported. - Risk-adjusted Mortality Rating In-hospital mortality was identified in the patient discharge record as a discharge status of "20."
 The rating identifies whether the hospital's observed mortality rate is significantly higher than, significantly lower than, or not significantly different than expected based on patient risk factors.
 This measure is reported for each hospital. - Risk-adjusted Readmission for Any Reason Rating A hospital readmission is defined as an acute care rehospitalization, for any reason, which occurred within 30 days of the discharge date of the original hospitalization.
 The rating identifies whether the hospital's observed readmission rate is significantly higher than, significantly lower than, or not significantly different than expected based on patient risk factors.
 This measure is reported for each hospital. - Average Hospital Charge (adjusted by case-mix at the regional level) Hospital charge is the patient total charge excluding professional fees.
 For each hospital, the average adjusted charge for each condition/procedure is reported. - Average Payment The overall statewide average payment (unadjusted) is shown for three payer categories: Medicare fee-for-service (FFS), Medicaid FFS, and Medicaid managed care organization (MCO).
-The average payment reflects the amount paid for the inpatient hospitalization and is shown for each condition/procedure and each MS-DRG within a given condition or procedure to account for variations in case-mix.
+The average payment reflects the amount paid for the inpatient hospitalizations of Pennsylvania residents only and is shown for each condition/procedure and each MS-DRG within a given condition or procedure-to account for variations in case-mix.
 Payments are displayed at the statewide level only.
 Medicare FFS payments are calculated using the claim payment amount obtained from the Centers for Medicare and Medicaid Services (CMS).
 Payments from Medicare Advantage plans (e.g., Medicare HMOs) are not included.
-Medicaid FFS and MCO payments are based on the claim payment amounts obtained from the Pennsylvania Department of Public Welfare.
-The payment data displayed in this report corresponds to calendar year 2011 hospitalizations as this is the most recent payment data available to PHC4.
+Medicaid FFS and MCO payments are based on the claim payment amounts obtained from the Pennsylvania Department of Human Services (formerly known as the Department of Public Welfare).
+The payment data displayed in this report corresponds to calendar year 2012 hospitalizations as this is the most recent payment data available to PHC4.
 Patient liabilities (e.g., coinsurance and deductible dollar amounts) are not included.

 Measures not suitable for a particular condition/procedure are not analyzed and not reported.
 For example, readmission ratings are not reported for the Colorectal Procedures category to avoid counting readmissions that may have been planned for cancer treatment.
+Similarly, mortality ratings are not reported for conditions or procedures with low statewide mortality (i.e., less than ten mortalities, after exclusions).